Non-GAAP Earnings

 Let's look at the example of Uber and see how it uses EBITDA in its financial reporting.
 As it is a public company, it has to publish its financial reports to its investors and the public to look at the performance and financial health of the business.

-It uses Adjusted EBITA for its targets and the main performance metrics.
-Let’s look at how Uber described adjusted EBITA in its 2022 annual report
+It uses Adjusted EBITA for its targets and main performance metrics.
+Let’s examine how Uber described adjusted EBITA in its 2022 annual report

 Source: Uber annual 2022 financial report

-Above is the description given by Uber in their 2022 annual report on how they describe adjusted EBITDA.
-We can see there are more deductions than your normal tax, depression, and amortization.
+Above is Uber's description of adjusted EBITDA in their 2022 annual report.
+We can see there are more deductions than normal tax, depression, and amortization.

-Below is the Adjusted EBITDA reconciliation of Uber.
-We can see that in 2022 they had a loss of 9,141 million USD, but after all the adjustments, the adjusted earnings came to be a profit of 1,723 million USD.
+Below is Uber's Adjusted EBITDA reconciliation.
+In 2022, they had a loss of 9,141 million USD, but after all the adjustments, the adjusted earnings came to a profit of 1,723 million USD.

 Below is the statement from Uber management in their proxy annual report for 2022.